TheFurryGamer2016/blog/_posts/2021-06-10-Inclusivity-pride-flags.md

-# A Brief History of GSM Pride Flags #
+# A Brief History of GRSM Pride Flags #

 ## The Original “Retro 8” Gay Pride Flag ##